meolar/supertux-wiki/Ideas.md

 Now, light permeates through walls.
 It shouldn't, although I don't know whether it can be done.
 Then there should be a Glass Block, which would be permeable.

-- This IS possible, but it would either be very difficult or it would make the game run more slowly.
+- This IS possible, but it would be very difficult and it would make the game run more slowly.

 ### Anti-Lantern